XGROUP CREATE key groupname <id | $> [MKSTREAM] [ENTRIESREAD entries_read]

 The special ID

-$ means the ID of the last entry in the stream, but you can provide any valid ID instead.
+$ is the ID of the last entry in the stream, but you can substitute it with any valid ID.

 For example, if you want the group's consumers to fetch the entire stream from the beginning, use zero as the starting ID for the consumer group: